 - you feel well – if you feel unwell, stay at home until you’re feeling better

 If you have diarrhoea or you’re being sick, stay at home until 48 hours after they've stopped.

 Step 3 - If you do test positive, NHS Test and Trace will help you establish who you have been in contact with and might have infected.
 This could be members of your own household already isolating or someone you have had close contact, e.g. have been within two metres of for longer than 15 minutes.

 You will also be given clinical advice and support for dealing with the virus.
 NHS Test and Trace will then contact those contacts anonymously.
-If you are one of those contacts, you will be advised to isolate for 14 days, even if you don’t have symptoms or feel perfectly well.
+If you are one of those contacts, you will be advised to isolate for 10 days unless you are under 18 years and 6 months or double vaccinated, even if you don’t have symptoms or feel perfectly well.
 If you develop symptoms, you will be required to get a test.
-Even if negative you will still have to self-isolate for 14 days.
+Even if negative you will still have to self-isolate for 10 days unless you are under 18 years and 6 months or double vaccinated.
 Your household doesn’t need to self-isolate with you, if you do not have symptoms, but they must take extra care to follow the guidance on social distancing and handwashing both inside and outside the home.

 If you need to self-isolate and have no support from friends, family or neighbours, there is a network of services provided through local hubs that support and help those, if required, who are self-isolating.
 People who need help whilst isolating can get help online by calling 0345 045 5219.